fishvice/xe/README.md

 The xe-package allows seamless connection to the MRI Oracle xe-database via R. Unlike the mar-database the xe-database resides on personal computers and is what the software Hafvog communicates with.
 The xe-database has at minimum one schema - hafvog.
-This schema is contains all cruises that are visible in the Hafvog-software.
+This schema contains all cruises that are visible in the Hafvog-software.
 Normally an additional schema is included in the xe-database - fiskar.
 This contains a copy of most tables that are stored in schema fiskar in the MRI Oracle mar-database.

 The xe-package is supposed to mimic a proportion of the functional calls